 Pass the wires through the hole of the object backboard and secure the cover board onto the object body with screws (Figure 2B).

-Secure the objects onto the sides of the rotator with screws and pass wires of touch sensors through the holes on the sides of rotator (Figure 2C).
+Pass wires of touch sensors through the holes on the sides of rotator and fix the objects onto the rotator with screws (Figure 2C).

 Solder the wire ends of touch sensors to the rotating wire ends of the electric slip ring and wrap the joints with electrical tape (Figure 2D).